 - Central Takayama

 - Sakaurayama-Hachimangu Area

-✔ Best area to stay for history buffs and culture lovers
+✔ Best area to stay in Takayama for history buffs and culture lovers

 Sanmachi is the historic district and includes three main streets that encircle the area.
 Some of the structures date back to the 17th century, making it one of the best areas to get a glimpse of life in pre-modern Japan.

 You can find most of the top things to see & do in Takayama within the Sanmachi-suji district.
 This includes a stroll down the old streets.